UjangSnapDragon/CodaiCLI/README.md

 ### Getting Help

-- Check the [GitHub Issues](https://github.com/yourusername/codaicli/issues) for known problems
+- Check the [GitHub Issues](https://github.com/chafficui/codaicli/issues) for known problems
 - Open a new issue if you find a bug
-- Join our [Discord community](https://discord.gg/your-server) for support

 ## Security Note